Hokkaido Shrine

 Futarasan Shrine (Nikko) is located in Nikko, Tochigi.
 The full address is: 2307 Sannai, Nikko, Tochigi.

-The enshrined deities are: Okuninushi no Mikoto, Tagorihime no Mikoto, ajisukitakahikone.
+The enshrined deities are: Okuninushi no Mikoto, Tagorihime no Mikoto, Ajisukitakahikone.